-400 controlled GEO satellites from this population, 318 of which are class C1, and 82 of which are class C2.
-In particular, Figure 3(a) shows this controlled distribution colored by orbit class.
-The majority of class C1 satellites are maintaining near-zero inclination by either (a) executing routine station-keeping burns, or (b) leveraging the conga-line trajectory or a variation thereof for a naturally-occurring inclination decrease, as described in Section II..
-Conversely, the majority of C2 satellitesthose that were not equipped to perform out-of-plane station-keeping, or those that have lost this capability onorbit-are progressing on or near the intermediate congaline trajectory.\ Figure 3(b), which illustrates this controlled distribution colored by launch year, confirms that class C2 satellites furthest along the clockwise, 53-year cycle (i.e., have largest inclinations in Quadrant I) are the oldest objects in the operational population.
-As a result, given two collocated C2 objects in this synchronized configuration, the younger object will lag behind the older object in the once-daily latitude cycle, because the node of the younger object has not regressed as far as that of the older object.
-Ultimately, the dichotomy between fully-controlled C1 satellites and partially-controlled C2 satellites in Figure 3 demonstrates that while out-of-plane station-keeping is used to maintain near-equatorial orbits for C1 satellites, coupled inclination and RAAN variations exhibited by C2 objects follow predictable progressions described by Equations (1)-(2).
+Fig. 3 provides the phase portrait distribution for the 400 controlled GEO satellites from this population, 318 of which are class C1, and 82 of which are class C2 (Flohrer, 2014).
+In particular, Fig. 3(a) shows this controlled distribution colored by orbit class.
+The majority of class C1 satellites are maintaining near-zero inclination by either (a) executing routine station-keeping burns, or (b) leveraging the conga-line trajectory or a variation thereof for a naturally-occurring inclination decrease, as described in Section 2.
+Conversely, the majority of C2 satellites-those that (a) were not equipped to perform out-of-plane station-keeping, (b) have this capability but have operators who choose not to exercise it (for reasons including relocation, change in ownership, change in mission, etc.), or (c) have lost this capability on-orbit-are progressing on or near the intermediate conga-line trajectory.
+Fig. 3(b), which illustrates this controlled distribution colored by launch year, confirms that class C2 satellites furthest along the clockwise, 53-year cycle (i.e., have largest inclinations in Quadrant I) are the oldest